mfocko/blog/blog/2024-01-28-rust-opinion.md

 ### RFCs

-You can find **a lot** of RFCs for the Rust.
+You can find **a lot** of RFCs for Rust.
 Some of them are more questionable than the others.
 Fun thing is that a lot of them make it to the nightly builds, so they can be tested and polished off.
-Even the questionable ones… I'll leave few examples for a better understanding.
+Even the questionable ones… I'll leave a few examples for a better understanding.

 One of such features is the `do yeet` expression: